-As of December 31, 2021, our available cash totaled approximately \$10,574,000 which represented an increase of approximately \$9,911,000 compared to December 31, 2020.
-As of December 31, 2021, we had working capital of approximately \$8,526,000 which represents an increase of approximately \$9,473,000 compared to December 31, 2020.
-We have generated no revenues as of December 31, 2021, and we expect to continue to incur operating losses for the foreseeable future, and may never become profitable.
-We are dependent on our ability to continue to raise equity and/or debt financing to continue operations, and the attainment of profitable operations.
+As of December 31, 2022, our available cash totaled approximately \$10,951,000 which represented an increase of approximately \$376,000 compared to December 31, 2021.
+As of December 31, 2022, we had working capital of approximately \$8,539,000 which represents an increase of approximately \$13,000 compared to December 31, 2021.
+We have generated no revenues as of December 31, 2022.
+The Company's current operating plan indicates that it will continue to incur losses from operations and generate negative cash flows from operating activities given ongoing expenditures related to the completion of its ongoing clinical trials and the Company's lack of revenue generating activities.
+Based on the Company's cash reserves as December 31, 2022 of \$10.95 million and current financial condition as of the date of the Annual Report on Form 10-K, the accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.